frisitano/mina-swap/README.md

 ### Data Model

-Mina swap has core data structres that constitutes its state, these are:
+Mina swap has two core data structres that constitutes its state, these are:

 - Account merkle tree
 - Pair merkle tree